The heated national debate about whether families should get public money to send their kids to private schools is full of big questions.

 These programs are similar to school vouchers, in that they redirect taxpayer dollars to private schools, but they tend to be significantly less regulated.
 For instance, they usually do not require participating private schools to take state tests or, in some cases, any standardized tests at all.
 That’s part of why there’s so little research on how using one of those scholarships affects students.

 The only program that has been rigorously studied, Florida’s tax credit scholarship, had either no effect or small positive effects on student test scores.
 But that was only prior to 2010; since then, changes to testing requirements have made direct comparisons to public school students impossible.
-A more recent study looking at students who entered the program between 2004 and 2010 found that it boosted college attendance.
+More recent studies looking at students who entered the program between 2004 and 2011 found that it boosted college attendance and completion.

 Voucher programs targeted at low-income students are not likely to increase segregation — but a larger-scale program might.